KGB-8375/RamHacks-2021/README.md

 We also include a home page to view all car listings, and an error page if the VIM number is missing or incorrectly typed.

 ![](./screenshots/home.png)

+## How to run

+To compile & run using maven, use `./mvnw spring-boot:run`.
+This requires a Java SDK set up.
+Then simply go to `localhost:8080` to access the webpage.
+For specific RESTful api endpoints, see [CarmaxStatusPageController.java](src/main/java/com/njbdk/Carmax/CarmaxStatusPageController.java)